Bed Bug Pest Control (Greensboro Exterminators)

 What Happens When Bed Bugs Bite?

-Initially, you would not be feeling the bed bug bites.
+Initially, you would not feel the bed bug bites.
 Its effects will turn up after 7 days to 2 weeks, in which time the bites would start to appear.
 They look unsightly and, to be frank, very embarrassing.
 They appear as red bumps on the skin, arranged in a vertical line.
 They are in clusters, and each cluster is composed of 3 to 5 bites.
 Then, the itching would begin.

 Since most people do not see the bed bugs, they commonly mistake these bites like mosquito bites.
 Mosquito bites, however, do not appear in clusters.
 To be certain that the bites on your skin indeed bed bug bites, look for these signs.